 There's a Reason Why Zinc is a Centuries-Old Supplement

 This week’s episode of ‘Breaking News’ is one that we dredged up from a century ago, but which still very much applies today: Zinc is good for your skin.
 Like, really, really good.
+It also happens to feature in our best-selling breakout-proof supplement, SKIN DISCIPLINE.

 Fancy skin fads may come and go, but this ye ol’ faithful has been a mainstay on the beauty block since before your grandmother was born.
 We’ll get to the hows and whys in a minute, but first, buckle up in your school/work desk chair, and get acquainted with the beauty mineral of the century.